Privacy Policy

 We may share limited data with the following parties where necessary:

-• RAF and Defence Nuclear Enterprise (DNE): For workshops funded through our RAF STEM or MoD DNE partnerships, we share school name, date, and student numbers with the relevant funding body for verification and reporting purposes.
+- RAF and Defence Nuclear Enterprise (DNE): For workshops funded through RAF STEM or MoD DNE programmes, we share school name, date, and student numbers with the relevant funding body for verification and reporting purposes.
 No individual student data is shared.

-• Email marketing platform (processor): We use a third-party email marketing platform to store enquiry data (name, email, school, postcode, enquiry details) and newsletter subscriber data (email, first name, optional role).
+- Email marketing platform (HubSpot): We use a third-party email marketing platform to store enquiry data (name, email, school, postcode, enquiry details) and newsletter subscriber data (email, first name, optional role).
 This provider acts as our data processor under a data processing agreement and does not use your data for its own purposes.
 The specific provider can be confirmed on request.

-• Transactional email provider (processor): A third-party transactional email service sends booking confirmations, magic-link sign-in emails, and other operational messages on our behalf.
+- Transactional email provider (Resend): A third-party transactional email service sends booking confirmations, magic-link sign-in emails, and other operational messages on our behalf.
 They process recipient email address and message content only.

-• Cloud database (processor): Our customer portal database (booking records, school contact details, authentication) is hosted with a cloud database provider in the UK/EU region.
+- Cloud database and authentication (Supabase): Our customer portal database (booking records, school contact details, authentication) is hosted with a cloud database provider in the UK/EU region.

-• Content management platform (processor): Public-site content (workshop catalogue, blog posts, reviews, testimonials) is stored with a content management platform.
+- Content management platform (Sanity): Public-site content (workshop catalogue, blog posts, reviews, testimonials) is stored with a content management platform.
 Reviews and testimonials you submit to us are stored there.

-• Accounting and invoicing software (processor): Invoicing and accounting records, including school billing details and payment status, are processed in our accounting software.
+- Accounting and invoicing software (Sage): Invoicing and accounting records, including school billing details and payment status, are processed in our accounting software.

-• Error monitoring service (processor): A third-party error monitoring service captures error events from our website and portal to help us diagnose issues.
+- Error monitoring service (Sentry): A third-party error monitoring service captures error events from our website and portal to help us diagnose issues.
 It may incidentally capture IP address, browser metadata, and the URL where an error occurred.
 We do not deliberately log personal data to error monitoring.

-• Independent review platform (separate controller): After a workshop is delivered, we may share the booker email address with an independent review platform to invite a review.
+- Independent review platform (Trustpilot): After a workshop is delivered, we may share the booker email address with an independent review platform to invite a review.
 That platform acts as a separate data controller for reviews you choose to submit there; its privacy policy applies to that activity.

-• Form-hosting provider (processor): Certain pre-workshop logistics and partner-programme forms are hosted with a third-party form provider and forwarded to us.
+- Form-hosting provider (JotForm): Certain pre-workshop logistics and partner-programme forms are hosted with a third-party form provider and forwarded to us.
 They act as a data processor on our behalf.

-• Postcode lookup service: When you submit a postcode through one of our forms, we send the postcode (only) to a public postcode lookup service to determine the area and region.
+- Postcode lookup service (postcodes.io): When you submit a postcode through one of our forms, we send the postcode (only) to a public postcode lookup service to determine the area and region.
 No other personal data is shared.

 6. Data Retention

 We retain your personal data only for as long as necessary for the purposes set out in this policy.
 Contact form submissions are retained for up to 2 years.
 Booking and invoicing records are retained for 6 years in line with HMRC requirements.
-You may request earlier deletion at any time.
+You may ask us to erase data, but the right to erasure is not absolute.
+We may retain information where the law requires this or where it is necessary to establish, exercise, or defend legal claims.

 7. Your Rights